santoshugale/employee-details-angular-client/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# Web Api

+This project uses web api created using ASP.NET WEB Api

+You can clone the web api project from https://github.com/santoshugale/EmployeeWebApi.git and run it so that angular client with communicate with that

+# Mock Data

+If you don't want to use web api as your back end(server) select mock data from drop down above the employee table

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.